mostafa-technet/SafeSharedRW/README.md

 It is designed to address a common misconception in C++

- `stdshared_ptr` is reference-count thread-safe, but not lifetime-safe at use sites.
+ `std::shared_ptr` is reference-count thread-safe, but not lifetime-safe at use sites.

 This library demonstrates the strongest guarantees that can be achieved at library level (without changing the C++ language).